 And so, (and we hope you’ll forgive us if we give up your secret spot) we’ve decided to spill the beans and reveal hidden picnic spots in and around Auckland that we know you’ll love.

 Head out West for the day and have a picnic around Lake Wainamu.
 It’s a beautiful location and it even has a few rocks to jump off into the lake.
 Take in the picturesque hills and enjoy the black sand dunes.

 Visit Northcote Point for a secret picnic at Halls Beach Reserve.
 Just around the corner from Little Shoal Bay, you can set up your blanket on the grassy reserve and look out to the ocean.

 For inner-city dwellers, it can be tough to find a quiet space to clear your head and enjoy a meal or two.
 Enter Basque Park in Eden Terrace.
 Spread your blanket on the grass, enjoy the water feature and unwind after that busy day of work.

 Wattle Farm Reserve

 Head South and escape to this hidden spot near Manurewa.
 Wattle Farm Reserve has plenty of walkways around the peninsular that extends out to the Manukau Harbour.
-Find a lil pozzie for your picnic crew and watch the amazing sunset over the harbour.
-And, if you’re a bird lover, bring your binoculars to spy on the birds hanging out in the wetlands and ponds.
+Find a lil pozzie for your picnic crew and bring your binoculars to spy on the birds hanging out in the wetlands and ponds.

 Dove-Myer Robinson Park